RasaHQ/rasa/docs/user-guide/docker/deploying-in-docker-compose.rst

 To run Rasa together with other services, such as a server for custom actions, it is recommend to use `Docker Compose <https://docs.docker.com/compose/>`_.
-Docker Compose provides an easy way to run multiple containers together without having to run multiple commands.
+Docker Compose provides an easy way to run multiple containers together without having to run multiple commands or configure networks.

 .. contents::
    :local: